bnussman/beep/README.md

 ## ⚠️ Troubleshooting

-- Use `yarn clean` to clear all dependencies in the project's repository
+- Use `pnpm clean` to clear all dependencies in the project's repository
-- Run `yarn` in the repo's root to install dependences
+- Run `pnpm` in the repo's root to install dependences
-- Run `expo install` in the `app/` directory

 ## 📈 Stats
 ![Alt](https://repobeats.axiom.co/api/embed/1b46a8057ec1f00f48ce7a9fbe9353c7cbe4ff83.svg "Repobeats analytics image")